AntonLueders/MagneticFriction/README.md

 # Additional folders independent of MagneticFriction

 This repository also contains the folder **SimplifiedModel** with Matlab code to solve the simplified model (as introduced in [1]) numerically.
 These files are not related to the main simulation code.
 For questions regarding the numerical solution of the simplified model, please contact the corresponding authors.

+ <a id="Cite"></a>
+# Cite this software

+If you use this simulation software or parts of it, please cite

+[1] *Anomalous Friction Controlled by Collective Order in Two-Dimensional Magnetically Responsive Surfaces* by Hongri Gu, Anton Lüders, and Clemens Bechinger.